yochaigal/cairn/resources/hexcrawls-in-cairn.md

 | **5** | **Exhaustion**  | The party encounters a barrier, forcing effort, care, or delays.
 This might mean spending extra time (and an additional **Wilderness Action**) or adding **Fatigue** to the PCs' inventory to represent their difficulties. |
 | **6** | **Discovery**   | The party finds food, treasure, or other useful resources.
 The **Warden** can instead choose to reveal the primary feature of the area.                                                                                                                                                             |

+## Conversions
+There is no straightforward procedure for adapting hexcrawls from existing modules to _any_ OSR system, because so many of them use unique distances and movement rules!
+Some adventures will have each hex represent half a mile, while others might say 2, or 6, or even 12 miles across!
+They may even assume different walking speeds, or simply declare the time to cross in hours, or days.

+I recommend first trying to work with the system presented by the module, if possible.
+For example, in Hideous Daylight by Brad Kerr the hexes are really close together, and only take _at most_ 20 minutes to cross (assuming the party is moving carefully).
+This means that I could cross the map (five hexes) in an hour!
+It also asks the Warden to roll on the random encounters table whenever a new hex is entered.
+There really is no way to amend the current system to accommodate these rules, so I'd just stick with them.

+However, if I were to adapt a module's hexcrawl to a system I'd ignore the "miles per hex" or "time to cross" rules and just look at each hex, accounting for path (trail, roads, wilderness) and terrain.
+Obviously in extreme cases I'd do my best to account for the author's original intent!

-## Travel Examples
+## Examples

 ## Through the Swampland

 The party follows an overgrown trail into the marshlands of **Black Fen**.
-The swamp and its denizens impact the journey in a dramatic fashion, as swarms of insects choke the air, footing is uncertain, and visibility is poor.
-The weather in the morning is fair, but that will soon change.
+Swarms of insects choke the air, footing is uncertain, and visibility is poor.
+The weather in the morning is Fair, but that will soon change.

 - The highest Difficulty is **Perilous**, so the hex takes **3 Watches** to cross.
-- Their first Wilderness Event is a change in Environment, as the the weather becomes **Unpleasant**.
-The party chooses to add **Fatigue** to avoid adding another watch to their journey.
+- Their first Wilderness Event is an Environment result, as the weather becomes **Unpleasant**.
+The party chooses to add **Fatigue** rather than another watch to the journey.
-- The second Wilderness Event is a Discovery, as the PCs find an ancient corpse inside a reed bed.
-The body wears rusted armor, but the gold rings on one hand are still in good condition.
+- The second Wilderness Event is a Discovery.
+The PCs find an ancient corpse tangled in a reed bed.
+The body wears rusted armor, but the gold rings on one hand remain untouched.
-- For the final watch the party makes camp and consume a Ration.
-For their third Wilderness Event the Warden rolls a Sign.
-Strange lights appear on the horizon, and they appear to be getting closer.
-Fortunately the lights are back the way the party came.
+- During the final watch the party makes camp and consumes a Ration.
+That night’s Wilderness Event is a Sign.
+Strange lights appear on the horizon, drifting slowly through the swamp.
+Fortunately they remain behind the party, back the way they came.
-- The following morning the weather is Fair again, and the party make their way out of the swamp and into the adjacent farmlands.
-For their final Wilderness Event the result is a Loss, as the swamp's thick air has corroded the Kettlewright's tongs and a pair of pitons the Greenwise brought along.
+- The following morning the weather is Fair again, and the party makes their way out of the swamp and into the adjacent farmlands.
+Their final Wilderness Event is a Loss, as the swamp’s thick air corrodes the Kettlewright’s tongs and a pair of pitons the Greenwise brought along.